 Amor meets the tangible needs of the poor as a vehicle to share the love of Jesus with families and keep them together.
 We do this by providing homes, as well as food, clothing, backpacks filled with school supplies, Christmas presents, winter relief items like blankets and jackets, and water filters.

 We believe in working with the local pastors that live and serve in the communities we build in.
 Pastors of local congregations in each Amor location provide Amor with an awareness of the spiritual, social, cultural, and economic realities that influence their communities.
 These Pastors locate and evaluate potential Amor home recipients and help us prioritize the placement of Amor Mission Trip participants.
 The best part is that once your Amor Mission Trip is completed, these Pastors will continue to visit the family you served building a relationship to teach them about the love of Christ.
-The local pastors are our Ministry Planning Board, whether in Mexico, South Africa, or the United States.
+The local pastors are our Ministry Planning Board, whether in Mexico or South Africa.

 Amor Ministries is effective because of our highly interactive partnerships with local pastors in each Amor location, our Ministry Planning Boards, our National Advisory Board, and our Amor Mission Trip participants.
 We all share a common vision and purpose for building God's kingdom.